luarvic/click2approve/docs/authenticator-mfa.md

 expose a remember-browser option.
 Identity's native cookie-mode behavior is still available to API callers, but the former custom device-trust cookie is never read.

-`Authentication:VerificationEnabled=false` bypasses email confirmation and MFA at password sign-in without changing enrollment.
+`Authentication:VerificationEnabled` controls email confirmation only.
+Authenticator MFA setup and management are always available to authenticated users, and enrolled users must complete MFA at password sign-in even when email verification is disabled.
 Password validation and account lockout still apply.
-Management is unavailable while the switch is off.
 Both editions use the same implementation and configuration.
 MFA needs no mail worker.

+Deployments with `VerificationEnabled=false` that previously bypassed MFA now require authenticator codes or recovery codes for users already enrolled in MFA.

 ## Deployment from the former email-code implementation